markusheinonen/markusheinonen.github.io/advice.md

 **If you are stuck**.
 Slow down, rethink what you are doing, and discuss with your collegues (you will notice that people love to give advice!): what problem are you solving and is it the right problem?
 What is your goal again?
 If the problem is right, is the solution?

 **Organize your time**.
 Make sure to spend at least 20% of your time reading.
 Do not slip from this.
-Keep (i) a research diary and maintain (ii) a literature review and (iii) technical report on your models.
-Share these as a non-changing single-click url for your supervisors.
+Keep a research diary and a technical report on your project.
+Share these as a persistent single-click url for your supervisors.

 **Queue your work**.
 Research is a sequence of small tasks.
 Treat it as FIFO queue: have a single active task at a time, and conclude it before you move forward.
 Do not multitask.
 Do not leave unfinished tasks.
 If your backlog is growing, stop, and resolve them first.

 **Calendar, not TODO lists**.
 Don't make TODO lists.
-They expand until they become too oppressing, and you restart.
+They expand until they become too much, and you restart.
 Instead, allocate time for tasks on your calendar.
 Follow [Devi Parikh's advice](https://deviparikh.substack.com/p/calendar-in-stead-of-to-do-lists-9ada86a512dd).

 **Study math**.
 You want to understand algebra, calculus, probability, statistics, measure theory, functional analysis, differential geometry, complex analysis, and optimisation.